-The output operates according to the UI characteristic curve and switches to the safe hiccup mode in case of overload/short-circuit.
-The PS3011-2440-0000 power supply features an extra power output with a maximum output power of 150% over 4 seconds and is able to trigger fuses precisely with a short-term peak current.
+The PS3031-2440-0000 features an Extra Power output with a maximum output power of 150% over 4 seconds and is able to trigger fuses precisely with a short-term peak current.
+The output voltage can be switched off by means of the shutdown contact.
 A DC-OK LED, an overload LED and a potential-free relay contact monitor the status of the output voltage.
-The output voltage can be switched off by means of the shutdown contact.

-The power supply is part of the PS3000 family and has a width of 125 mm.
-The power supply unit is DNV/GL-approved and can be used in shipbuilding, for example.
+The power supply is part of the PS3000 family and has a width of 110 mm.